henhouseai/henhouse/context/overview.md

 The Page system provides hierarchical content management with pages, images, files, and custom markup processing.
 All Page operations access the database through Gateway.conn, using standard Connection methods (read, create, update, delete) for all CRUD operations.
 When actions modify page content, they set results via Gateway.response.set_action_response(), which backends then format for output.
 The Page system's cache refresh mechanism integrates with Gateway's commit process: when derived fields are computed during a request, pages are flagged for cache refresh, and during Gateway.commit(), the refresh_stale_page_caches() function writes all flagged cache updates to the cache database.
 This coordination ensures cache consistency while maintaining the single-shot request lifecycle.
 The same pattern applies to Image and File systems, which follow similar registry and cache patterns but with simpler structures.

 - Hierarchical content system with pages, images, files, and custom markup
-- Base Page class with 9 mixins, designed for inheritance and extension
+- Base Page class designed for inheritance and extension
 - Standard action pattern uses `show_page()` as consistent output format for CRUD operations
 - Multi-tier caching strategy for performance optimization
 - Database abstraction supporting main, cache, and history databases (history not yet implemented)